kofimokome/WP-Tools/readme.md

 ## 1. Installation

-1. Copy the extracted folder to your plugin or theme directory
+1. Copy the extracted folder to your plugin directory
-2. Copy the .env.example to the root of your plugin and theme and rename the file to .env.
+2. Copy the .env.example to the root of your plugin and rename the file to .env.
 Then update the values in the .env
 3. If you would like to use the `wptools` command line interface:
-    1. Copy/move the `wptools` file to the root of your plugin or theme
+   1. Copy/move the `wptools` file to the root of your plugin
    2. In your `.env` file, make sure to set the `WORDPRESSTOOLS_DIR` and `NAMESPACE` variables.
-    3. cd to the root of your plugin or theme and run `php wptools` for the list of commands.
+   3. cd to the root of your plugin and run `php wptools` for the list of commands.

 ```bash
 $ php wptools
 ```

-4. Import the `WordPressTools.php` file in your plugin or theme main file and instantiate the class.
+4. Import the `WordPressTools.php` file in your plugin main file and instantiate the class.

 ```php
 $wordpress_tools = new WordPressTools( __FILE__ );